MohamedSabith97/Functional-Doc_HRM/New_Format.md

       - *In The action field is following to,*

-        **1-[Complete](#complete-6)** – User complete the request and moved into [Complete](#complete-6) stage.
+        **1-[Complete](#complete)** – User complete the request and moved into [Complete](#complete) stage.

         **2-[Hold](#cases-hold)** - User hldthe request and moved to [Cases Hold](#cases-hold) stage.

       In this stage, the user complete the request and move into **Completed** stage.

-      **In this Renewal stage system will create the muqeem integration will automate. in this process, still not created or finding error while performing to create muqeem, then the user will create the muqeem status manually and proceed complete the request in Iqama Renewal.**
+      **In this Renewal stage system will create the muqeem in automation function. if still not created or finding error while performing to create muqeem, then the user will create the muqeem status manually and proceed complete the request in Iqama Renewal.**

 - ### **Cases Hold:**